 All About Dental Lasers

-- Removing tissue from a partially exposed wisdom tooth
+- Removing tissue around an exposed wisdom tooth

 - Removing and reshaping bone and gum tissue during crown lengthening procedures

 - Removing inflamed gum tissue

 - Removing muscle attachments that restrict tongue or lip movement

 - Accelerating in-office tooth whitening procedures